mehdimerbah/optimal-puck/README.md

 # optimal-puck
-This is a repo for our implementation that will be winner winner chicken dinner.
+This is a repo for our implementation of an experimental setup to try different algorithms on the LaserHockey environement.